olimorris/onedarkpro.nvim/README.md

 })
 ```

 This prevents the theme from trying to resolve the color before the whole of the configuration has been parsed.
-This also ensures that the startup time for the theme remains small too.
+This also ensures that the startup time for the theme remains small.

 ## :electric_plug: Supported Plugins